StoicDeveloper/mapped_futures/README.md

 assert_eq!(block_on(futures.next()).unwrap().0, 3);
 ```

 A similar interface exists for `MappedStreams` but with streams instead of futures.
 If your future mapping needs are more complex, you can use `BiMultiMapFutures`, which suppports one-to-many relationships between futures and two kinds of key.
-So each key will be associated with zero or more futures, but each (leftkey, rightkey) pair will be associated with at most one future.
+So each key will be associated with zero or more futures, but each (leftkey, rightkey) pair will be associated with at most one future. `BiMultiMapStreams` does the same for streams.